Blog

 Standardization of Design Output and Processes

 The governance systems in businesses have placed excessive trust in standardization, focusing on measuring and guaranteeing success.
-This has led to a homogenization of design output and processes, and even education, fitting creative practices into predictable frameworks.
-Consequently, the industry has marginalized those who deviate from these standards, creating a mainstream narrative that discourages, stifles, or punishes idiosyncratic and innovative designers.
+This has led to a homogenization of design output and processes, fitting creative practices into predictable frameworks.
+The industry has marginalized those who deviate from these standards.

 The Marginalization of Creative Deviance